axeltechtips/pear/readme.md

 # Disclaimer:

 Please note that cracked apps are not endorsed by Apple and may be illegal in some jurisdictions.
 Use at your own risk. 🏴‍☠️

+# Have any requests?
+Make a pull request!
+Please add the name of the app and a IPA file if you can find one.